ksiehl/FittingForATGCBackground/README.md

 .L hyperg_2F1.c+
 .L HWWLVJRooPdfs.cxx+

-# Run the main script
+# Run the main script; this produces the background (and SM signal) fitting functions, as well as the alpha transfer functions and stores them in workspaces and datasets
 python prepare_bkg_oneCat.py -b --channel el --readtrees
 -b: batch mode
 -c: channel (el or mu)